 Over 250 caregivers and children with special needs attended the Care Carnival at the Enabling Village.
 The event speaker was Professor Robin McWilliam, a professor of special education at the University of Alabama, who shared early intervention strategies to help children learn naturally at home and improve family satisfaction with daily living routines.
 A useful resource of this routine based intervention implemented in Singapore can be found in the ECHO framework.

 Participants connected with caregiver support groups and inclusive interest-based activity providers, and took part in focus group discussions with professional representatives and community stakeholders.

 This inaugural caregiver-led event was co-sponsored by SG Enable, MEF, Lien Foundation and supported by more than 30 community partners and caregiver support groups.
-Check out the list of inclusive activity providers and resources from the Care Carnival.

 It was a successful event and the caregivers valued the opportunity to share information and network with other caregivers.
 They feel more supported and empowered and look forward to more opportunities to connect with other caregivers and network with professionals from the special needs community.